edina/Notebook-exemplars-for-GLOW-users/README.md

 This content aims to provide support and learning materials for teachers to adopt and use the Noteable service across schools in Scotland.

-## How to access these Notebooks on Noteable: click on the +GitRepo button from the Noteable dashboard and paste this URL:
+## How to access these Notebooks on Noteable:
+ 1. Click on the +GitRepo button
+	2. Paste into the Git Repository URL input the url from the web browser (in this case https://github.com/edina/Notebook-exemplars-for-GLOW-users)
+	3. Change the branch to main
+	4. click on Clone
+	5. All Coding Activities in this repository will now be available to you on Noteable

 ### References